 What can Oxford offer?

-- Moritz-Heyman Scholarships are available to UK students from low-income households (less than £16,000), which offer reductions in tuition fees of £3000 per year as well as bursaries of £4500 per year.
+- Crankstart Scholarships are available to UK students from low-income households (less than £16,000), which offer reductions in tuition fees of £3000 per year as well as bursaries for each year of your course.

 - You can search for scholarships and calculate fees and funding using Oxford University's scholarship search tool.